Perspective | 87 percent of websites are tracking you. This new tool will let you run a creepiness check.

 The good news: You can run a privacy check on any site yourself by using the free tool made for the audit, called Blacklight.
-Think of it, in The Markup’s words, as a “meat thermometer that you can stick into any website and get an instant reading on its level of creepiness.”
+Think of it, in the Markup’s words, as a “meat thermometer that you can stick into any website and get an instant reading on its level of creepiness.”

 Blacklight was created by Surya Mattu, who wanted not just to stop website snooping, but a tool to see exactly what was going on when you visit sites with the default Google Chrome, the popular browser I once dubbed “spy software.”